SD-WAN Market Grows to $116M in 3Q17

 In second place is Aryaka with $21.3 million in revenue, followed by Silver Peak in third at $14.1 million.

-Research firm IDC is also forecasting robust growth fo the SD-WAN market segment.
-IDC has forecastthat by 2021 SD-WAN will bring in $8.05 billion in revenue, giving the nascent networking segment a Compound Annual Growth Rate (CAGR) of 69.6 percent.
+Research firm IDC is also forecasting robust growth for the SD-WAN market segment.
+IDC has forecast that by 2021 SD-WAN will bring in $8.05 billion in revenue, giving the nascent networking segment a compound annual growth rate (CAGR) of 69.6 percent.